Dasharo/docs/docs/variants/protectli_vp46xx/firmware-update.md

 # Firmware update

-Following documentation describes the  process of Dasharo open-source firmware update.
+The following documentation describes the  process of Dasharo open-source firmware update.
+If your device is currently flashed with the proprietary firmware please refer to [Initial deployment](initial-deployment.md) documentation.

-The process may be different, depending on the currently installed Dasharo firmware version.
+The update process may be different, depending on the currently installed Dasharo firmware version.

-For simplicity we recommend using
-[Dasharo Tools Suite](../../../common-coreboot-docs/dasharo_tools_suite).
+For simplicity of the update process, we recommend using [Dasharo Tools Suite](../../../common-coreboot-docs/dasharo_tools_suite).

 Before starting the update procedure be sure to disable Dasharo BIOS Boot medium